 To better understand the physiologic and genomic response underlying dehydration resistance, a series of experiments that will allow us to understand how differences in temperature, relative humidity, and water availability affect the desert-adapted rodent Peromyscus eremicus will be conducted.
-These experiments are fundamentally a series of environmental manipulations, described in Figure 1Figure 1.
-The experimental design is fully factorial – meaning that the focal experimental parameter (e.g. water availability) will be tested in the context of the full range of other conditions (e.g. humidity, temperature).
+These experiments are fundamentally a series of environmental manipulations, described in Figure 1.
+The experimental design is fully factorial, meaning that the focal experimental parameter (e.g. water availability) will be tested in the context of the full range of other conditions (e.g. humidity, temperature).
 Animal care is standardized between experiments and includes measures to reduce the water content of food and bedding materials.
 Both of these will be dried in a standard desiccation oven to less than 1% water/volume.
 Twenty individuals per treatment will be included – power analyses suggest this sample size will allow for detection of statistical support for patterns with small to medium effect sizes.
-Together, this design will make it possible to tease-apart the physiologic and genomic response to the various conditions.
+Together, this design will make it possible to tease apart the physiologic and genomic response to the various conditions.

 Figure 1 here

 For each experiment in Aim 1, physiologic and genomic data will be collected.
 In the context of limited water intake, how animals achieve electrolyte balance is unknown.
 Electrolytes are both easy to assay and are critical to physiological well being.
 Indeed, proper electrolyte balance is fundamental to all other physiological processes like neuronal signal transduction and muscle (including cardiac) contractility.
-Here, serum electrolytes will be measured using the VetScan VS2 critical care panel which includes ALT, BUN, Cl, CRE, GLU, K, Na, bicarbonate ion in a 100uL sample volume.
+Here, serum electrolytes will be measured using the VetScan VS2 critical care panel, which includes ALT, BUN, Cl, CRE, GLU, K, Na, bicarbonate ion in a 100uL sample volume.

 In addition to assaying electrolytes themselves, measures of urine electrolytes and specific gravity will be collected, as the urinary system represents that major pathway through which these chemicals are lost.
 These parameters will be measured using an Atago UG-α urine refractometer and tests conducted at the IDEXX reference lab.
 Lastly, animals will be weighed to the nearest 0.1gm every other day, including the day of sacrifice.
 Body temperature will be assayed with weighing using a digital thermometer and probe designed by World Precision Instruments (Sarasota, FL).
 In connection with this, feces will be collected and water content will be assayed using standard methods.

 Key metabolic parameters such as carbon dioxide production and oxygen consumption that may influence water consumption will be collected.
 In addition, the change in relative humidity within the metabolic chamber will be assayed, which will allow us to understand the rate of pulmonary water loss (or gain).
 These tests will be measured during a twenty four hour period at the end of the experimental manipulation, just prior to euthanasia, using a metabolic chamber (Sable Inc.) modified for use in the desert chamber.
-Together, these data will represent a uniquely rich characterization of the physiological state of a desert rodent held in captivity but importantly, exposed to conditions typical of the natural environment.
+Together, these data will represent a uniquely rich characterization of the physiological state of a desert rodent held in captivity but more importantly, exposed to conditions typical of the natural environment.
 Of note, all procedures involving vertebrate animals conform to the guidelines provided in (Sikes:2011dz) and have been approved by the University of New Hampshire Animal Care and Use Committee.

 Aim 1a: Determine the physiologic response to drinking-water deprivation, extreme temperature, and humidity in the desert-adapted rodent P. eremicus.
-It is hypothesized that, as a result of unique mechanisms related to solute and water balance, that average serum electrolyte concentrations will remain relatively constant throughout various experimental manipulations, but the variance in measured levels between individuals will increase in the most extreme conditions.
+It is hypothesized that, as a result of unique mechanisms related to solute and water balance, average serum electrolyte concentrations will remain relatively constant throughout various experimental manipulations, but the variance in measured levels between individuals will increase in the most extreme conditions.
 These differences will be echoed in differences in urine electrolytes and concentration.
 Predictions regarding other parameters are detailed in Table 1.